Improve the Physical and Psychological State of HIV-Infected Youth with Mindfulness

 By John M. de Castro, Ph.D.

+In 1996, the advent of the protease inhibitor and the so-called cocktail changed the prognosis for HIV.
+Since this development a 20 year-old infected with HIV can now expect to live on average to age 69.
+Hence, living with HIV is a long-term reality for a very large group of people.
 People living with HIV infection experience a wide array of physical and psychological symptoms which decrease their perceived quality of life.
-The symptoms include muscle aches, anxiety, depression, weakness, fear/worries, difficulty with concentration, concerns regarding the need to interact with a complex healthcare system, stigma, loneliness, and the challenge to come to terms with a new identity as someone living with HIV.
+The symptoms include muscle aches, anxiety, depression, weakness, fear/worries, difficulty with concentration, concerns regarding the need to interact with a complex healthcare system, stigma, and the challenge to come to terms with a new identity as someone living with HIV.
 Hence, patients with HIV infection, even when controlled with drugs, have a reduction in their quality of life.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch